Love Off Roading at Night? Better Update Your Lighting!

-Some of the most fun you can have off-roading out on the trail in your Fab Fours 2019 Chevy 1500 with that new Grumper you just put on happens at night as darkness adds a whole new dimension to the trails you’re always driving down during the day.
+Some of the most fun you can have off-roading out on the trail in your Fab Fours 2019 Chevy 1500 with that new Grumper you just put on happens at night.
+Darkness adds a whole new dimension to the trails you’re always driving down during the day.

-Because you do need great lighting to off-road and have fun, improve your nighttime off-road lighting using these tips so you can safely head out and enjoy the trail from a totally different perspective!
+To stay safe while off roading at night, you do need great lighting.
+To off-road and have fun, improve your nighttime off-road lighting using these tips so you can safely head out and enjoy the trail from a totally different perspective!

-Before you go out and just start buying whatever aftermarket lighting for your truck or Jeep looks neat to you, it’s important to know that there are three different types of lighting elements available: LED, HID, and Halogen.
+Before you go out and just start buying whatever off road driving lighting for your truck or Jeep looks neat to you, it’s important to know that there are three different types of lighting elements available: LED, HID, and Halogen.

 - HID – While HID or high-intensity discharge bulbs are the brightest by far, they’re also the most expensive.